 - Most importantly of all, over the years, the methods and techniques presented at the conference have contributed significantly to developments in the field leading to reduction and refinement of the use of animals in research.

 - We have instituted a prize for the best paper with respect to enhancing animal welfare.
+This prize is sponsored by NC3Rs, the National Centre for the Replacement, Refinement & Reduction of Animals in Research

 The usage of animals in biomedical research must be kept to a minimum and animal discomfort should be avoided as much as possible.
 The conference is committed to improving animal welfare, and we expect to make further improvements and take more initiatives in this area in the future.